sparcopen/infrastructure/_posts/2019-11-01-community-actions-build-or-acquire-community-controlled-infrastructure.md

 ---
 layout: post
-title: Build or Acquire Academic Community-Controlled Infrastructure
+title: Community Actions&#58; Build or Acquire Academic Community-Controlled Infrastructure
 category: roadmap-for-action
 tags: community-actions
 description: The most direct path to ensure community control over data infrastructure is to build or acquire it.